SolaceLabs/solace-pretty-dump/README.md

 ### Windows

 If running on Windows PowerShell or Command Prompt, make sure you enable UTF-8 charset / code point encoding to see all the emojis!
 Windows _still_ uses its default (and ancient) `Windows-1252` encoding.
+Also enable full 256 colour output!
 ```
 C:\> chcp 65001
 C:\> set PRETTYDUMP_OPTS=-Dsun.stdout.encoding=utf-8
+C:\> set TERM=xterm-256color
-C>\> prettydump
+C:\> prettydump

  ~or~